emilieodegaard/master/README.md

 # Overview of files

 ## doc
-Contains all tex-files for the thesis.
+Contains all tex-files.

 ## src
-Contains all code for the thesis.
+Contains all code.